Best Policy Feature

 by BPM Staff

-Our friend Munro talks about his upcoming album, 2020 Out.
+Our friend Munro talks about his latest album, It Comes and Goes.

 Why have you released your second album barely three weeks after your debut?With all the time there is to record, and with the advancements in the home studio, I can finally go through the dozens of songs I've been collecting over the decades and put them out into the world.
 The SoundClick page wasn't doing it; people just don't go there, I guess.
 But now I can reference my creations and they're out there for anyone to find and access, in the regular commercial channels.
 I mean, I've wanted forever to publish my music, I just finally have the means to make a professional-sounding set of songs.